microsoft/DataConnectors/docs/odbc.md

 - In query editor, filter on each data type
 - Filter on missing data types -- SEARCHABLE
 - Filter on date -- timestamp precision incorrect

+### Concatenation of strings in Direct Query mode

+The M engine does basic type size limit validation as part of its query folding logic.
+If you are receiving a folding error when trying to concatenate two strings that potentially overflow the maximum size of the underlying database type:

+1. Ensure that your database can support up-conversion to CLOB types when string concat overflow occurs
+2. Set the `TolerateConcatOverflow` [option]((#parameters-for-odbcdatasource)) for Odbc.DataSource to `true`

+> The [DAX CONCATENATE function](https://msdn.microsoft.com/query-bi/dax/concatenate-function-dax) is currently not supported by Power Query/ODBC extensions.
+> Extension authors should ensure string concatenation works through the query editor by adding calculated columns (`[stringCol1] & [stringCol2]`).
+> When the capability to fold the CONCATENATE operation is added in the future, it should work seamlessly with existing extensions.